jrdailey/dexie-typed-query/README.md

 # Dexie Typed Query
 Dexie is great, but its TypeScript support and query interface leave something to be desired.

-This package aims to alleviate this by offering a lightweight, typesafe query wrapper.
+This project aims to alleviate this by offering a lightweight, type-safe query wrapper.

 ## Introduction
 ### Example